bruab/bruab.github.io/_posts/2022-12-21-facebook-friends-twitter-friends-linkedin-friends.md

 Let's rewind a bit.
 In 2016 I decided to stop using Facebook, and at the time it felt like a bold, revolutionary act.
 But as I shook off the cobwebs I noticed that several of the people around me ... also didn't seem to be on Facebook.

-I started asking about that, and the unanimous response I received was: "I'm on there but I just use it to message like one or two people who don't text."
+I started asking about that, and the unanimous response I received was: "I'm on there but I just use it to message like one or two people."
+A variation on this: "My grandma doesn't text."

 This got me thinking more about the _specific individuals_ I most interacted with when using Facebook, and I realized it was a similarly arbitrary group.
 Leaving the app meant losing touch with the one or two people who _simple weren't reachable_ through email, phone calls, text messages, or meeting in real life.
 The majority of my FOMO was driven by a handful of users.